RealWagmi/anon-integration-guide/projects/beets-lst/README.md

 1. **Info and alerts**
     - What is the APR of staking Sonic on @beets-lst?
     - Alert me when my withdrawal is ready @beets-lst
-    - How much Sonic is in the protocol @beets-lst?
+    - How much Sonic does @beets-lst hold?
-    - How much is worth my staked Sonic in @beets-lst?
+    - How much is worth my staked Sonic on @beets-lst?

 ## Available Functions